Involving suppliers in the Group’s CSR approach

 Michelin works in partnership with our suppliers in a joint approach to CSR progress.

 Since purchasing represents close to 60% of Michelin’s sales, for the past several years the company has been taking a proactive approach towards responsible procurement with our suppliers.
-This means that we select goods and services that are produced in compliance with the highest social, ethical, and environmental standards, according to the Michelin Purchasing Principles.
+This means that we select suppliers, goods and services that are produced in compliance with the highest social, ethical, and environmental standards, according to the Michelin Purchasing Principles.

 Sustainable development criteria